garlett/multiseat/README.md

 Need help to:

-Fix it to work with a non-root user;

-Create a systemd service to weston;

-Make a script that uses logind to create sequential seats tor each pair of USB keyboard and mouse;
+1) Make a script that uses logind to create sequential seats for each pair of USB keyboard and mouse;

-Update drm-lease-manage.service to manage all cards;
+2) Update drm-lease-manage.service to manage all cards;

-Refer this repo around multi seat tutorial sites.
+3) Refer this repo around multi seat tutorials sites.

 ![multiseat using single graphics card gpu](https://github.com/garlett/multiseat/blob/main/IMG_20220417_180350.jpg?raw=true)